mondora-labs/workshop-devops/06 - Kubernetes a container orchestrator/README.md

       storage: 1Gi
 ```

-This block contain the max capacity of the persistent volume and a declarativ name, used to identify the object.
+This block contain the max capacity of the persistent volume and a declarative
-Create a Deployment object in order to define our mongo service:
+name, used to identify the object.
+Create a Deployment object in order to define
+our mongo service:

 ```bash
 ---